- Barbara M Mathes, MD, FACP, FAAD

 The drugs primarily used for intralesional injections are corticosteroids, but in recent years bleomycin, 5-fluorouracil, methotrexate, chloroquine, and interferons also have been dispensed in this manner .
 This review is limited to the use of intralesional corticosteroids.

-Triamcinolone acetonide (Kenalog, TAC-3) and triamcinolone diacetate (Aristocort) are the most widely used intralesional corticosteroids, although dexamethasone (Decadron) and betamethasone (Celestone) are used by some clinicians.
+Triamcinolone acetonide and triamcinolone diacetate are the most widely used intralesional corticosteroids, although dexamethasone and betamethasone are used by some clinicians.
 Triamcinolone agents are available as micronized suspensions.
 Characteristics associated with micronized suspensions that make them desirable as intralesional corticosteroids are the small size of the corticosteroid particles, the persistence of small crystal size for extended periods of time, and that the process of gently shaking resuspends the drug evenly in solution.
 Small corticosteroid crystals are more efficiently delivered to the treatment site, thereby decreasing the total administered dose of the drug and reducing the risk of systemic side effects and skin atrophy.
 In addition, because micronized crystals of corticosteroid are in a depot form, the active ingredients are stored in the tissues and released over a period of weeks, making this type of corticosteroid delivery system well suited for the treatment of chronic inflammatory dermatoses .
 Examples of chronic inflammatory dermatoses that are particularly amenable to this type of extended action include psoriasis, lichen simplex chronicus, cutaneous lupus erythematosus, and prurigo nodularis.

 INDICATIONS AND CONTRAINDICATIONS

 Indications for intralesional corticosteroid therapy are acute and chronic inflammatory processes , hyperplastic and hypertrophic skin disorders, and conditions that typically have a favorable response to systemic and topical corticosteroids.
-In addition to antiinflammatory properties, the atrophogenic side effect of corticosteroids also can be used advantageously when treating hypertrophic types of lesions, including keloids, lichen simplex chronicus, hypertrophic lupus, and psoriasis.
+In addition to anti-inflammatory properties, the atrophogenic side effect of corticosteroids also can be used advantageously when treating hypertrophic types of lesions, including hypertrophic scars and keloids, lichen simplex chronicus, hypertrophic discoid lupus erythematosus, psoriasis, and cutaneous sarcoidosis (ie, lupus pernio).